rbiggs/chocolatechip-ui/README.md

 Please visit [ChocolateChip-UI's Website](http://chocolatechip-ui.com) for documentation and tutorials.
 This project includes examples for iOS, Android and Windows Phone 8 to help you get going.

+##NPM
+The fastest way to get going with ChocolateChip-UI is to install the NPM mobule ```chui```.
+This will allow you to quickly create the type of ChocolateChip-UI project you want.
+Please visit [NPM](https://www.npmjs.com/package/chui) for directions on how to use it

 ##Building

 You do not have to build ChocolateChipUI.
 This repository has all examples and test pre-built for you.
 To view the iOS examples, please use the Safari Browser.
 For Android, use Chrome.
 For Windows Phone, use IE 10 or MS Edge.